It's confusing when you send what you thought was a "free" international wire, only for your recipient to be charged an unexpected fee.

 Can SWIFT payment fees be avoided?

 While banks may negotiate lower rates with their intermediaries to avoid hefty fees, the only way to truly reduce or avoid SWIFT payment fees is to not send money via SWIFT in the first place.
-Fortunately, there are some options.
+Fortunately, there are some other options.